Register

 Our Story

 The Bengaluru Poetry Festival is the city’s only literary event dedicated to poetry.
-Organized by the not-for-profit Bengaluru Poetry Festival trust, the event has seen 5 back-to-back successful years, 2016, 2017, 2018, 2019 and 2020 and has attracted thousands of poetry lovers each year.
+Organized by the not-for-profit Bengaluru Poetry Festival trust, the event has seen six successful years and has attracted thousands of poetry lovers each year.

 The festival has grown to become a beloved fixture in the literary and cultural calendar of the city, and is now being recongnised across the country.